awsdocs/aws-php-developers-guide/doc_source/ses-send-email.rst

 Check Your Sending Quota
 ========================

 You are limited to sending only a certain amount of messages in a single 24-hour period.
-To check how many messages you are still allowed to send use the :SES-api:`GetSendQuota <API_GetSendQuota>`operation.
+To check how many messages you are still allowed to send, use the :SES-api:`GetSendQuota <API_GetSendQuota>` operation.
 For more information, see :SES-dg:`Managing Your Amazon SES Sending Limits <manage-sending-limits>`.

 **Imports**